-Kana practice is coming!
-The existing stroke recognition system wes built for Chinese characters and not for the Japanese syllabaries, so it was not something we could set up easily.
-To start off, we will be setting up a flashcard-based system, as that will be relatively quick to put together.
-After that we will try augmenting our stroke recognition system to allow for actual writing practice of these characters.
+Kana practice is nearly complete for the Android app!
+The existing stroke recognition system wes built for Chinese characters and not for the Japanese syllabaries, so it was not something we could set up easily for the Flash and iOS versions, however we plan to try augmenting our stroke recognition system to allow for actual writing practice of these characters.
 It will take us a while to get there.
 Thanks for your patience!

 Search for the forum, lists, words, and the site in general could use some improvement.
 Search is a large project, though, so this will take a while to get to and to do.
 Some particular things we want to have happen: